craftcms/docs/docs/4.x/extend/README.md

 - They get their own config file and [settings](./plugin-settings.md) page within the control panel, and are automatically registered with [project config](./project-config.md);
 - They can be enabled/disabled by an admin, without running any Composer commands;

 If the thing you want to build would benefit from any of these features (or you’re unsure whether it might), make it a plugin.
-Unsure?
-Plugins can live as [part of a project](./plugin-guide.md#path-repository), just like modules.
+Just like modules, plugins can live as [part of a project](./plugin-guide.md#path-repository).

 <See path="./plugin-guide.md" description="Learn about the Craft plugin ecosystem." />